Energy Forecasting in Smart Grid Systems: A Review of the State-of-the-art Techniques: Abstract

-\textbf{Abstract} - Energy forecasting has a vital role to play in smart grid (SG) systems involving various applications such as demand-side management, load shedding, and optimum dispatch.
-Managing efficient forecasting while ensuring the least possible prediction error is one of the main challenges posed in the grid today, considering the uncertainty and granularity in SG data.
-This paper presents a comprehensive and application-oriented review of state-of-the-art forecasting methods for SG systems along with recent developments in probabilistic deep learning (PDL) considering different models and architectures.
+Energy forecasting plays a vital role in mitigating challenges in data rich smart grid (SG) systems involving various applications such as demand-side management, load shedding, and optimum dispatch.
+Managing efficient forecasting while ensuring the least possible prediction error is one of the main challenges posed in the grid today, considering the uncertainty in SG data.
+This paper presents a comprehensive and application-oriented review of state-of-the-art forecasting methods for SG systems along with recent developments in probabilistic deep learning (PDL).
 Traditional point forecasting methods including statistical, machine learning (ML), and deep learning (DL) are extensively investigated in terms of their applicability to energy forecasting.
 In addition, the significance of hybrid and data pre-processing techniques to support forecasting performance is also studied.
-A comparative case study using the Victorian electricity consumption and American electric power (AEP) datasets is conducted to analyze the performance of point and probabilistic forecasting methods.
-The analysis demonstrates higher accuracy of the long-short term memory (LSTM) models with appropriate hyper-parameter tuning among point forecasting methods especially when sample sizes are larger and involve nonlinear patterns with long-sequences.
-Furthermore, Bayesian bidirectional LSTM (BLSTM) as a probabilistic method exhibit the highest accuracy in terms of least pinball score and root mean square error (RMSE). \\ \textit{Keywords}: Energy forecasting, loss function, time series, probability forecasting, prediction intervals, uncertainty, recurrent neural networks, pinball loss, regression, Bayesian methods.
+A comparative case study using the Victorian electricity consumption in Australia and American electric power (AEP) datasets is conducted to analyze the performance of deterministic and probabilistic forecasting methods.
+The analysis demonstrates higher efficacy of DL methods with appropriate hyper-parameter tuning when sample sizes are larger and involve nonlinear patterns.
+Furthermore, Bayesian inference integrated with bidirectional long short-term memory (BLSTM) as a PDL method achieves lower prediction errors in addition to quantifying uncertainties.
+However, the execution time increases significantly for PDL methods due to large sample space and a trade-off between computational performance and forecasting accuracy needs to be maintained